 3. Joint Safety and Health Inspections.
 When joint inspections are conducted or when a referral is made in-house, the CSHOs should review the recommended citations to keep violated standards from being cited twice.
 Penalty adjustment factors should agree and, if there is no undo delay, an attempt should be made to issue the citations at the same time.
 Then, if the employer requests it, all post citation activity (like informal conferences) can also be handled jointly.
 4. Anticipatory Warrants.
-29 CFR 1903.4 authorizes the Division to seek a warrant in advance of an attempted inspection if circumstances are such that "preinspection process (is) desirable or necessary."
-The Act also authorizes the director of the Division of Occupational Safety and Health (the director) to issue administrative subpoenas to obtain necessary evidence. - a.
+29 CFR 1903.4 authorizes the OSH division to seek a warrant in advance of an attempted inspection if circumstances are such that "preinspection process (is) desirable or necessary."
+The act also authorizes the director of the OSH division to issue administrative subpoenas to obtain necessary evidence. - a.
 The policy of the division is generally not to seek warrants without specific evidence that the employer is likely to refuse entry.
-(See Appendix III-C.) However, the director may, on a case-by-case basis, authorize compliance personnel to seek a warrant in advance of an attempt to inspect or investigate whenever circumstances indicate the desirability of such warrants.
+(See the Anticipatory Warrant List in the Field Information System (FIS) under Memos.)
+However, the director may, on a case-by-case basis, authorize compliance personnel to seek a warrant in advance of an attempt to inspect or investigate whenever circumstances indicate the desirability of such warrants.